-Client referrals and recommendations are a great marketing tool for independent professionals.
-Testimonials give your business credibility and are particularly helpful for prospective clients who may be considering working with you.
+Client referrals and recommendations are a great marketing tool for small business owners.
+Testimonials lend credibility to your company and are especially helpful for prospective clients who may be considering working with you.
 Testimonials often are the main driver of purchasing decisions.
 Like it or not, what other people say about your work is an important part of their decision-making process.

 Once you land that coveted referral, what’s the best way to showcase it?
 Here are five ways to present client testimonials to help you attract the clients you want and get new business.

 1. Create a Testimonials Page on Your Website

 Showcasing testimonials on your professional website is a no-brainer.
 Your website will likely be the first-place prospective clients look for examples of your work, and if they like what they see they will want to know what it is like to work with you.